Particular/docs.particular.net/monitoring/heartbeats/install-plugin.md

 snippet: HeartbeatsNew_Enable

-WARN: When installing the heartbeat plugin, also configure each instance with a deterministic [Host Identifier](/nservicebus/hosting/override-hostid.md).
+WARNING: When installing the heartbeat plugin, also configure each instance with a deterministic [Host Identifier](/nservicebus/hosting/override-hostid.md).
 This identifier is used to keep track of which instance is sending heartbeat messages to the ServiceControl instance.

 ### Heartbeat interval